grol-io/grol/README.md

 == Eval  ==> 7
 ```

+## Language features

+Functional int, float, string and boolean expressions

+Functions, lambdas, closures

+Arrays, maps,

+print, log

+macros and more all the time

 See also [sample.gr](sample.gr) that you can run with
 ```
 gorepl *.gr
 ```

-Dev mode:
+## Dev mode:
 ```shell
 go install golang.org/x/tools/cmd/stringer@latest
 make # for stripped down executable including build tags etc to make it minimal
 ```

-Status: All done: ie functional int, string and boolean expressions, functions, lambdas, arrays, maps,
-print, log, macros and more

 ### Reading notes

-See [Open Issues](https://github.com/ldemailly/gorepl/issues) for what's left to do
+See [Open Issues](https://grol.io/grol/issues) for what's left to do

 - See the commit history for improvements/changes (e.g redundant state in lexer etc)